 In some situations, you may not be able to delete any user account that had been previously assigned a license from within the context of a different service.
 To delete user accounts in this case, you would need to sign out of the account portal you were using at the time of the deletion attempt, sign in to the appropriate account portal where the license was first assigned, remove the associated licenses, and then try to delete the user again.

 Despite which method you use to manage your directory, you can assign different types of administrators to performing various tasks such as creating and editing users, managing billing operations, and resetting passwords.
 Global administrators grant permissions to different administrators within your organization based on the administrator role.
-For more information, see Assigning admin roles.
+For more information, see Assigning administrator roles in Azure AD.

 In addition to performing specific tasks related to their role, we recommend that all administrators have experience in the following areas:

 Knowledge of the organization’s IT environment, network, and Internet connectivity

 Experience supporting and administering operating systems and applications for personal computers

 Experience providing user assistance or training

 The following are examples of potential administrator responsibilities: